Ōtautahi Christchurch is proud to be an Antarctic Gateway City, one of only five in the world.

 A unique platform for Christchurch businesses

-Christchurch Antarctic Network
+Christchurch Antarctic Network and Directory

 The Christchurch Antarctic Network provides a unique platform for Christchurch businesses to tell their Antarctic stories of product and service delivery and business innovation to International Antarctic Programmes.